Little black dress: Famous examples

 The black dress worn by Audrey Hepburn as Holly Golightly in the film Breakfast at Tiffany's (1961), designed by Hubert de Givenchy, epitomized the standard for wearing little black dresses accessorized with pearls (together called "basic black"), as was frequently seen throughout the early 1960s.
 The dress set a record in 2006 when it was auctioned for £410,000, six times its original estimate.

-Betty Boop, a cartoon character based in part on the 1920s it girl Helen Kane, was drawn wearing a little black dress in her early films, though with Technicolor later, Betty's dress became red.
+Betty Boop, a cartoon character based in part on the 1920s "it girl" Helen Kane, was drawn wearing a little black dress in her early films, though with Technicolor later, Betty's dress became red.

 Wallis Simpson, Duchess of Windsor, was known to own several little black dresses and said much in praise of the garments.
 One quote of the Duchess: "When a little black dress is right, there is nothing else to wear in its place."

 Édith Piaf, the French folk icon, performed in a black sheath dress throughout her career: for this habit she was nicknamed "little black sparrow".
 It was thought that the dress helped audiences focus more on Piaf's singing and less on her appearance.

 Diana, Princess of Wales wore a black Christina Stambolian dress to the Serpentine Gallery's summer party hosted by Vanity Fair in June 1994, the night her husband Charles, Prince of Wales admitted to having an adulterous affair with Camilla Parker Bowles.
 Diana's dress has been likened to a "little black dress".

+Maria Sharapova wore a "little black dress" during her night matches at the 2006 US Open which she helped design with Nike and featured a round crystal-studded collar after being inspired by Hepburn, and went on to win the tournament.
+Upon her return to the sport in 2017, eleven years after winning the tournament, she again wore a "little black dress" collaborating with Nike and Swarovski for her night matches at the 2017 US Open to celebrate her return at the championships.
+The look was intended to be reminiscent of her 2006 dress.

 In an incident at London's Covent Garden theatre in 2004, a director fired the then-obese soprano Deborah Voigt from an opera because she could not fit into a "little black cocktail dress", replacing her with the slimmer Anne Schwanewilms.